labjack/windows_example_installer/README.md

 ![AtomIsHot](http://files.labjack.com/images/lj_amalg_inst/atom_so_hot_right_now.jpg "Atom Text Editer so hot right now")

 Atom may be hot right now, but we use [Sublime Text 3's NSIS plugin](https://github.com/SublimeText/nsis) to highlight syntax.
-There's probably an equivalent plugin for your favorite text editor, so start searching!
+There's probably an equivalent plugin for your favorite text editor (such as the Eclipse NSIS plugin, which compiles the .nsi script for you), so start searching!
 Indeed, it looks like [Atom has an NSIS plugin](http://nsis.sourceforge.net/Atom), by the way...

-## Wishlist

-- Check for environment variables to determine whether or not to install certain sections, though one currently exists for `no_labjack_apps`